Arukio/arukio/README.md

 ### Hi, I'm Irfan Marzuki  👋

 - 💖 I working with Node.js and Typescript
-- 🌱 I’m currently learning Golang and Rust
+- 🌱 I’m currently learning Rust 🦀
 - 📫 How to reach me: irfnmzk@gmail.com

 #### You can contribute to my open source project here 👇